mffap/aboutauth/docs/learn/oidc/openid-connect-id-token.md

 [openid.net/specs/openid-connect-core-1_0.html#IDToken](https://openid.net/specs/openid-connect-core-1_0.html#IDToken)

-An ID Token in OpenID Connect is a digital security document, specifically a [JSON Web Token (JWT)](../jwt/), that acts as proof a user has been authenticated by an OpenID Provider (OP).
+An ID Token in OpenID Connect is a digital security document, specifically a [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519), that acts as proof a user has been authenticated by an OpenID Provider (OP).
 It contains claims (information) about the user and the authentication event.

-ID Tokens are signed using [JWS](../jose/json-web-signature-jws.md) and optionally the signed token is encrypted using [JWS](../jose/json-web-signature-jws.md) and [JWE](../jose/json-web-encryption-jwe.md) to provide integrity, authenticity, and confidentiality.
+ID Tokens are signed using [JWS](https://datatracker.ietf.org/doc/html/rfc7515) and optionally the signed token is encrypted using JWS and [JWE](https://datatracker.ietf.org/doc/html/rfc7516) to provide integrity, authenticity, and confidentiality.

+## Example of an ID Token

 ```json title="ID Token"
 {